flowchain/flowchain-hybrid/README.md

 ![](https://flowchain.co/static/logo-text@128.png)

-The fast and light-weight Flowchain hybrid node library.
+The fast and light-weight Flowchain hybrid consensus miner.

-# flowchain-node
+# Introduction

 The `flowchain-hybrid` is a fast and light-weight Flowchain hybrid node that can mine FlowchainCoin.
 It is the *hybrid consensus node* across the Flowchain hybrid blockchain network that connects to the public blockchain and provides the puzzle and `λ` values to the private blockchains.

-# Introduction

-To bootstrap a new blockchain network, the mining pool uses to the Stratum protocol to join an existing blockchain network, such as Bitcoin and Ethereum, to generate the `λ` value.

 # Prerequisite

 For MacOS users:

 * Command Line Tools for Xcode - Run ```xcode-select --install``` for installation
-* Node 9.4.0
-* NPM 5.6.0
+* Node.js 8+

 For Ubuntu users:

 * Ubuntu 16.04 or above
 * Build-essential package - Run ```sudo apt-get install build-essential``` for installation
-* Node 9.4.0
+* Node 8+
-* NPM 5.6.0

 # How to Use